hoffstadt/DearPyGui/docs/source/documentation/staging.rst

 before the item is actually created), you can create and stage the item in the constructor of the wrapping class!

-Below is are 2 simple examples:
+Below is are 2 examples:

 **Example 1**